KiwiSaver News: New Default KiwiSaver Funds Initial Performance 2022

 Written by

-In the default funds, there has been 2.6 billion New Zealand dollars invested by Kiwi’s.
-The six new default KiwiSaver funds which started in December last year replacing the 9 previous funds have had a poor overall performance with the average returns being – 5.5% in the three months from December 1st to March 31st.
+There has been 2.6 billion New Zealand dollars invested in the default KiwiSaver funds.
+The six new default KiwiSaver funds that replaced the 9 legacy default KiwiSaver funds in December last year had poor overall performance, average return of – 5.5% in the three months from December 1st to March 31st.

 The quarter also produced a poor result for most diversified funds.
 The median Balanced Fund returned -5.5% for the quarter, while the median Growth Fund returned -5.9%.
 In addition, the median conservative fund had a loss of 4.0% for the quarter.
 This means that there is a -1.5% larger loss on the new default funds than there would have been with the previous funds.
 However, this means that there could also be a larger return on the new default funds in the future than the previous funds.